Andrés González (Colombian footballer)

 Andrés Felipe González Ramírez (born 8 January 1984) is a Colombian footballer.

-Football career
+Career

 González started his career at local América de Cali, at whose system he arrived at 11, making his professional debuts eight years later.
 In January 2006, he was loaned to Chilean side Colo-Colo with an option to a further year, which was not activated.

 In 2008, González signed for another club in his country, Independiente Santa Fe.

 In 2014, González signed for Indian club, FC Pune City.
-He played nearly 5 matches in the Indian Super League.
+He played nearly four matches in the Indian Super League.